QC basics

 The master tables included in the relevant standards are commonly called AQL tables.
 Let’s take an example.

-You buy 8,000 widgets from a factory, and you choose the normal inspection level.
-In the table below, you see that the corresponding letter is L.
+You buy 8,000 widgets from a factory, and you choose inspection level II.
+In the table below (which is only valid for single sampling plans), you see that the corresponding letter is L.

-Now let’s turn to the next table.
-(It is only appropriate for normal-level inspections).
+Now let’s turn to the next table (which is only appropriate for normal-severity inspections).
 The letter L gives you the number of samples to draw at random: 200 pcs.

 AQL table 2: